JesseMckinzie/COVID-CNN/README.md

 # COVID-CNN
+A convolutional neural network to identify COVID-19 in lung x-rays.

 This project was completed as a part of COSC 5010: Dynamic Big Data at the University of Wyoming along with Tyler Johnson.
 In this project, we set out to find a method to identify COVID-19 in chest x-rays using machine learning to expedite the process of COVID-19 testing.
 To do so, we chose to use a convolutional neural network (CNN), a machine learning technique used to analyze visual imagery.
 To create our CNN, we used Keras, a popular Python library for CNNs that interfaces with TensorFlow.
 We chose this library due to its ability